The Bankrate promise

-Krigger says a room AC or ductless system can be 50 percent to 60 percent cheaper than central air conditioning.
-“People are pretty desperate to save money right now and that’s a great way to do it,” he says.
+Krigger says a single or ductless system can be 50 percent to 60 percent cheaper than central air conditioning.
+“People are pretty desperate to save money right now and that’s a great way to do it,” he notes.

 7. Seal the leaks

 A drafty house is not an energy-efficient house.
-The DOE recommends doing a visual check inside and outside the home for gaps, cracks and openings where air can come and go.
+Do a visual check inside and outside the home for gaps, cracks and openings where air can come and go.
 Windows and doors are the obvious places to check, but there are many other areas that are prone to leaks, such as where the home’s foundation meets the exterior brick or siding.